Eng-AndreyG/SystemAnalysis/Workshops/Workshop1/READMEw.md

 ---

-## Créditos
+## Credits

-Trabajo realizado como parte de un análisis sistémico de competencia de machine learning en Kaggle.
+Work carried out as part of a systemic analysis of machine learning competition on Kaggle.
-Autores:
+Authors:

 Laura Nathaly Paez Cifuentes
 Andrey Camilo Gonzales Caceres